Metadata conflicts and their impact on DataCite metadata completeness in disciplinary research data repositories: Introduction

 \section{Introduction}

 In order to realize the vision of research data as separate and valuable research outputs, datasets must be able to be moved effectively from data creator to data reuser.
-This process requires metadata, structured descriptions of datasets, which allow potential data reusers to find and make sense of datasets.
-Structured metadata are especially important for research data, because in contrast to text-based research outputs, datasets are not self-explanatory. \\ Data movements are facilitated by a complex web of information infrastructures that use different schemas for creating metadata records.
-There are many metadata schemas available for describing research data, each representing a specific point of view.
-Some standards have strong connections to the research community they emerge from, but they can also create friction: "Metadata [...] facilitate the exchange of data within communities.
-They also can be sources of friction with collaborators and markers of the boundaries between communities." \parencite[80]{borgman_big_2016} Metadata based on these disciplinary schemas that are specific to a discipline are necessary to make informed decisions about data reuse, but they also need to be integrated in the wider metadata ecosystem to facilitate data movement across institutional, disciplinary and temporal boundaries.
-Therefore, alongside disciplinary metadata schemas, more integrative, multidisciplinary schemas are necessary to support data movements.
-The most widely used multidisciplinary metadata schema for research data is the DataCite Metadata Schema, which is maintained by the DOI registration agency DataCite \parencite{datacite_metadata_working_group_datacite_2024}.
+This process requires metadata, structured descriptions of datasets, which allow potential data reusers to find and make sense of datasets. \\ Data movements are facilitated by a complex web of information infrastructures, including research data repositories, metadata aggregators and other service providers.
+One of the most important infrastructures is the DOI registration agency DataCite.
 DataCite maintains the largest collection of metadata about research data and is uniquely positioned to facilitate activities like data discovery and scientometric research.
-However, previous research has highlighted that DataCite metadata is often incomplete, which might be caused by suboptimal crosswalks from disciplinary metadata schemas to the DataCite Metadata Schema. \\ Currently, there is little research on how research data repositories navigate the use of multiple metadata schemas. \citeauthor{mayernik_technical_2026} stresses the necessity to study standards implementation: “More research is needed to characterize both inter-standard conflicts and conflicts in implementations of the same standards, as well as to understand why these issues occur, and how implementers navigate and resolve these conflicts.” \parencite[125]{mayernik_technical_2026} \\ This study addresses this gap by investigating the simultaneous use of multiple metadata schemas at research data repositories.
-The analysis covers how disciplinary research data repositories use metadata schemas and how metadata records describing the same dataset compare - metadata records that are based on a metadata schema that is catering to (1) a specific discipline and (2) to a global audience and general purposes such as DOI registration.
-The study addresses the following research questions: \begin{itemize} \item[RQ 1:] How do repositories use the metadata schemas? \item[RQ 2:] Where do the metadata schemas overlap, where do they differ? \item[RQ 3:] How effective is metadata transfer from local to global contexts? \end{itemize}
+However, previous research has highlighted that DataCite metadata are often incomplete. \\ This paper focuses on one potential cause of incomplete DataCite metadata: Friction in the metadata ecosystem, or the effort required to reconcile metadata from different sources \parencite{edwards_vast_2013}.
+In the distributed system underpinning data movements, friction can occur in different areas - for example if the repositories delivering metadata to DataCite implement the DataCite Metadata Schema differently, or if repositories use multiple metadata schemas for describing research data. \\ Currently, there is little research on how research data repositories navigate metadata friction. \citeauthor{mayernik_technical_2026} stresses the necessity to study metadata conflicts - conflicts arising from standards implementation: “More research is needed to characterize both inter-standard conflicts and conflicts in implementations of the same standards, as well as to understand why these issues occur, and how implementers navigate and resolve these conflicts.” \parencite[125]{mayernik_technical_2026} \\ This paper addresses this gap by investigating how the two types of metadata conflicts described by \citeauthor{mayernik_technical_2026} impact the completeness of DataCite metadata.
+By comparing metadata records describing the same dataset - metadata records based on a metadata schema that is catering to (1) a specific discipline and (2) to a global audience and general purposes such as DOI registration or data discovery - the paper addresses the following research questions: \begin{itemize} \item[RQ 1:] How do repositories use the DataCite Metadata Schema? \item[RQ 2:] How do the disciplinary metadata schemas and the DataCite Metadata Schema compare? \item[RQ 3:] How do metadata records describing the same dataset compare? \end{itemize} This research on the impact of metadata conflicts can provide the groundwork for initiatives that improve DataCite metadata.